sjmikler/pytorch-symbolic/docs/advanced_stuff.md

-This model, `feature_extractor`, uses the same underlying weights as already trained `classifier`, but it outputs the intermediate features you want to inspect.
+This model, `feature_extractor`, uses the same underlying weights as already trained `classifier`, but it outputs the intermediate features you wanted to inspect.
 It does so without modifying the original model!

-There's also another way of achieving similar effect, this one modifies the original model:
+There's also another way of achieving the end result, this one modifies the original model:

 ```py
 classifier.add_output(features)